Smudge202/smudge202.github.io/_posts/2019-10-18-interpret-text.md

 I find subjects like psychology fascinating, and strive to understand not only why people are the way they are, but also where there are differences between a typical thought process and my own.
 I'd be lying if I said I haven't once wondered "how do people live like that" when constrasting a *typical* process to my own, but ultimately I see the differences as just that.
 People are different, and being aspie is neither better nor worse.

-It's also important to note that I'm no expert on this or any subject.
-I've no formal education in any subject, so everything herein is my own opinion, experience, and speculation.
+It's also important to note that I'm not an expert on this or any other subject.
+I've no formal education so everything herein is my own opinion, experience, and speculation.
 I'd be very keen to hear other peoples opinions or simply be told I'm wrong on a given subject (so I can study it further and correct my misunderstandings).

 ## Interpreting Text